Gretgor/RummikubChecker/README.md

 - If none of the above work, return a failure state.

 It is easy to verify that, if a valid partition of the list into combinations exists, this algorithm finds it.
 In this state, however, it is very inefficient.

+To improve performance, we implement the following bounding conditions:

+== Bound 1 - Stray Pieces:
+=
+- If there exists a piece for which no combinations, existing or to be created, are available, return a failure state.